 When a craving overtakes you, sometimes you have to satisfy it.
 We get it.
-You can’t stop dreaming of rich, fudgy brownies cradling crystals of fleur de sel, moist pound cake bursting with lemon sunshine, caressed by a dollop of fresh whipped cream and crowned by glittering berries, or smooth, yet intense, hazelnut gelato, so sultry on the tongue you wish it would never end.
+You can’t stop dreaming of rich, fudgy brownies cradling crystals of fleur de sel; moist pound cake bursting with lemon sunshine, caressed by a dollop of fresh whipped cream and crowned by glittering berries; or smooth, yet intense, hazelnut gelato, so sultry on the tongue you wish it would never end.
 These sweet, decadent, and sometimes forbidden foods are salacious in and of themselves, whether it’s Valentine’s Day or not.
-The trick is to make this dessert an exclusive, one-night-only engagement for you and your plus-one.
+You can swap in healthier ingredients, which helps, but the real trick is to make this dessert an exclusive, one-night-only engagement for you and your plus-one.

 “If you’re going to make a whole pan of brownies, you might eat the whole pan of brownies.
-We’ve all been there,” says Lane, 32.
-While all her books are about small-batch cooking, this third cookbook is more laser-focused on her personal passion for fruity over chocolatey desserts, and uses shortcuts like store-bought pie crust to keep it simple.
-She has a fourth book on the way, which will have a more savory flavor.
+We’ve all been there,” says Lane.
+While all her books are about small-batch cooking, this third cookbook is more laser-focused on her personal passion for fruity over chocolatey desserts, and uses shortcuts like store-bought pie crust to keep it simple. (“Comfort and Joy: Cooking for Two” focuses more on small-scale savory recipes if you need dinner inspiration.)

-A wife and mother in St. Louis, Missouri these days, Lane was single in 2010, when she hatched the Dessert for Two blog that started her small-batch success.
+Lane hatched the Dessert for Two blog that started her small-batch success in 2010.
 She was a Dallas transplant in northern California, working in greenhouse production after earning her master’s degree in horticulture.
 “I had too much time after getting off work at 3 p.m.,” Lane says.
 “I was away from home and my family, so I found myself calling my mom for family recipes like Texas chocolate sheet cake, which I learned to scale down.
 I’d crave her desserts.”